Where to Stay in Philadelphia: 8 Best Areas

 Do you love shopping?
 King Prussia Mall has all the newest trends, styles, and products without the hassle of New York traffic.
 King Prussia Mall is the largest US retail space making it a tourist destination.
 There are over four hundred stores to shop displaying high-end name brands.
 In November and December alone, over five million people will shop at King Prussia Mall.

-Magic Gardens is located on South Street in Philadelphia and displays work from Isaia Zagar.
+Magic Gardens is located on South Street and displays work from Isaia Zagar.
 His mosaic tiles are both indoors and outdoors in a sculpture garden.
 It takes about 15 minutes to walk and spans about half of a block.
 Magic Gardens is a visionary art environment and a must-see when in Philadelphia.

 There are many places to stay in South Philadelphia from motels to hotels to Airbnbs.
 If you are traveling on a budget, it is not a problem South Philadelphia has accommodations that span over a wide range of price ranges.